International Wire Transfer Fees & How to Avoid Them in 2026

 We mentioned above that you may be able to send a payment overseas from Canada through Interac.

 If you’re able to access an international Interac transfer, you’ll be shown the fees you pay at the time you set up your payment.
 You’ll also see the exchange rate at the time you process the transfer.
-To check the fees and limits which apply to Interac international transfers, from your specific account, get in touch with the bank directly, or take a look in your online banking service.

 Fees applied on international SWIFT transfers

-If you’re not sending an Interac payment, your bank will likely offer you a SWIFT transfer.
 SWIFT is the payment network favoured by banks for over 50 years, in which a sending bank works with one or more intermediary banks to route a transfer to its destination - a bit like taking a journey involving several connecting flights.
-SWIFT fees can vary widely - and can often be pretty high.
+SWIFT fees can vary widely, and can often be pretty high.

 Currency conversion fees